Geobert/emile/README.md

 - `{tags}`: the tags of the post, filtered tags are not included, and if `#rust` is found, `#RustLang` is added

+You need at least one template file in the `/template` directory.